 The journey took him from the grave of Mahatma Gandhi in New Delhi to the grave of John.
 F. Kennedy in Washington D.C. and along the way he met some of the most remarkable people of the twentieth century.

-Now Reel Soul Movies, in association with Illuminations Films will bring this remarkable story to the screen.
+Now Reel Soul Movies, in association with Illuminations Films and the British Film Institute will bring this remarkable story to the screen.
 Set against the febrile backdrop of the Cold War, Satish's story of walking as a pilgrim across war zones, deserts, mountains and national borders, armed only with a message of peace will be told in the film 'No Destination'.

 Satish is editor-in-chief of Resurgence & Ecologist Magazine, a former Jain monk, follower of Gandhi, respected peace pilgrim, speaker, environmentalist, author, sage of the deep ecology movement, presenter/author of BBC2's 'Earth Pilgrim' and nominee shortlisted for the Observer Ethical Awards (2013) in the category of 'Campaigner of the Year'.